Skip to content

 The Church of The Holy Sepulcher, a 5th century church, is the oldest of the seven churches.
 It features a replica of the Holy Sepulcher in Jerusalem, Israel.

-As you make your way through the other churches, you’ll notice remnants of frescoes, graves, and historical artifacts that serve as a reminder of how old this complex actually is.
+As you make your way through the other churches, you’ll notice remnants of beautiful frescoes, graves, and historical artifacts that serve as a reminder of how old this complex actually is.

 The Santo Stefano complex is free to visit and is open every day.
 Plan on spending at least 20 minutes here.
 For opening hours and more details, visit the official site.